 But the good news—the gospel—is that Jesus changes everything.
 With the resurrection of Jesus, and the inauguration of his Kingdom, the entire world is being made over!
 The old things have passed away, and “behold, new things have come”!
 I believe patriarchy is a result of sin, and that followers of Jesus are to be champions of equality.
 I believe it is our calling, as imitators of Christ, to reflect God’s new vision for the world, initiated through Jesus Christ, in which there is no hierarchy or power struggle between slave and free, Jew and Greek, male and female, for all are one in the family of God (Galatians 3:28)

 The apostle Paul wrote, “In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!”
 (Philippians 2:5–8).

 For patriarchalists, the power struggle between men and women will only end when men win.
 For egalitarians, the power struggle between men and women can only end when, like Christ, we both choose to lose.

-Youve noted the virgin/whore dichotomy so prevalent in Christian culture.
-At RLC a few months back, , who has spoken out about how this particular church teaching shaped her self-worth.
+You’ve noted the virgin/whore dichotomy so prevalent in Christian culture.
+At RLC a few months back, we spoke out about how this particular church teaching shaped Elizabeth Smart’s self-worth.
 Can you suggest a more biblical narrative about female sexuality the church might choose instead?

 Dorothy Sayers, “Are Women Human?”